-Measureable: Measuring the conversion is very important to analyze the website performance.
-You need to finalize means through which, you will be able to analyze the performance.
+Measurable: Measuring the conversion is very important to analyze website performance.
+You need to finalize means through which you will be able to explain the performance.

-- Calculating the average daily sale while combining the segmented sales report
+- Calculating the average daily sales while combining the segmented sales report

 - Calculating the page visits for a specific period through Google Analytics

-Attainable: It is important to analyze the approach that you are following for achieving the goals set for the eCommerce store.
+Attainable: It is crucial to analyze the approach that you are following for achieving the goals set for the e-commerce store.
 Factors such as available budget, overall skills and time are considered here.

 - Designing a highly responsive e-commerce store